aaltsys/doc-newwares/documents/02_transactions.rst

 *  Stripping a floor-loaded container may result in a hand-full of remainders for multiple products or lots, which get lumped on a mixed pallet.

-So we talk about not having mixed pallets, when actually we do have them.
+We talk about not having mixed pallets when actually we do have them.

+By default, webWARES combines unit and content data in a single entry line.
+In contrast, mixed pallet units start with a line that omits content values for **Product**, **Variety**, or Lot **Control**, but includes **UnitID** which is required.

+Subsequent content lines will include **Product**, **Variety**, or Lot **Control** values, followed by the **UnitID**.
+Repeating the **UnitID** triggers the association of the mixed content to the master "unit only" primary line.

 .. tip::
-   By default, webWARES combines unit and content data in a single record.
-   Where a mixed pallet unit occurs, entering a line repeating a **UnitID** will trigger the identification of a master "unit only" primary line and the elimination of unit information from secondary content lines which share the **UnitID**.

-A mixed pallet or unit requires two types of document line entries.
-The first line entry would contain a (mandatory) unit number.
-This entry should not include **Product** and **Lot Control** values, so that there will be no "content" on the initial line.

-Following the unit line would be one or more content lines which share the same unit number (and the same **LineKey**, see :ref:`cryptic-data`).
-Content lines which repeat the unit number cannot include **UnitNet** and **Location** entries, as these values are specific to the unit.
-The summaary line entries for an example mixed pallet follow:
+   In addition to sharing **UnitID** and **Location**, mixed unit and content lines have the same **LineKey** (see :ref:`cryptic-data`).
+Every document line has an entry for **LineKey**, while the **UnitID** value is optional on lines and is surely missing with bulk entries.

 .. image:: _images/lines-3mixed.png

 Detail for the highlighted line is shown below.
-Every entry but one, the **Condition**, came from either product default values or the summaary line entry.
+Unit partial weights and partial measures are auto-calculated on the content lines, and these values and the location are filled and protected.
+Every entry but one, the **Condition**, came from either product default values or the summary line entry.

 .. image:: _images/lines-3-detail.png